Microlensing effects of wormholes associated to blackhole spacetimes: Introduction

 In this paper, we proceed with a slightly different approach.
-We wish to study the lensing effect when the light ray is close to the wormhole throat/blackhole horizon.
-The lensing effect of the simplest Ellis wormhole in the strong-field limit is well-studied \cite{Tsukamoto:2016qro,Tsukamoto:2016jzh}.
-However, the magnification of more generic wormholes might be hard to evaluate.
-Hence, we still work in the weak field approximation.
-That is, the impact parameter $b_I$ is much larger than the intrinsic parameters of the wormhole/blackhole, such as the mass of a Schwarzschild metric.
-However, we evaluate the deflection angle upon second order, and numerically study the magnification of each case.
+The lensing effect of simple objects is well-studied.
+For example, the lensing physics of massless Ellis-Bronnikov wormhole (EBWH) can be done even in the strong field region \cite{Abe:2010ap,Tsukamoto:2016qro,Tsukamoto:2016jzh}, while the lensing effect of more generic metric might be hard to proceed.
+Hence, we work in the weak field approximation (that is, the impact parameter $b_I$ is much larger than the intrinsic parameters of the wormhole/blackhole) for simplicity.
+Then, we study the lensing effect beyond the leading order, and see if the higher order contribution may help to distinguish them.
 For convenience, we adopt the technique introduced in \cite{Gibbons:2008rj,Gibbons:2008zi,Werner:2012rc}, where the deflection angle is evaluated through the Gaussian-Bonnet theorem (GBT).
-The GBT formalism is wildly applied to study the deflection angle of various wormhole models \cite{Jusufi:2017vta,Jusufi:2017mav,Jusufi:2017drg,Ovgun:2018fnk,Ono:2018ybw,Jusufi:2018kmk,Ovgun:2018prw,Ovgun:2020yuv}.
+The GBT formalism is wildly applied to study the deflection angle of various wormhole models since it elaborate the physics in a geometric way \cite{Jusufi:2017vta,Jusufi:2017mav,Jusufi:2017drg,Ovgun:2018fnk,Ono:2018ybw,Jusufi:2018kmk,Ovgun:2018prw,Ovgun:2020yuv}.

 We organize the paper as follows.
-In section I, we briefly introduce wormhole physics, gravitational lensing physics, and how to evaluate the deflection angle using GBT formalism.
-We explicitly show how GBT formalism works by using Ellis wormhole as an example in section II.
-We then study the magnification of Schwarzschild WH/BH in section III, Kerr WH/BH in section IV, and RN WH/BH in section V. We find that it is possible to distinguish Kerr WH and BH through the difference of magnitudes between their gentle peaks and main peaks.
-We conclude in section VI.
+In section \ref{sec:formalism}, we briefly introduce wormhole physics, gravitational lensing physics, and how to evaluate the deflection angle using GBT formalism.
+We explicitly show how GBT formalism works by using the massless EBWH as an example in section \ref{sec:ellis}.
+We then study the magnification of Schwarzschild case in section \ref{sec:Sch}, Kerr case in section \ref{sec:Kerr}, and RN case in section \ref{sec:RN}.
+We find that it is possible to distinguish Kerr WH and BH through the difference of magnitudes between their gentle peaks and main peaks.
+We conclude in section \ref{sec:conclusion}.